HarryGifford/601_hws/LR/README.txt

 Please use Piazza if you have any questions.

+== Directory structure:

-costL2 - L2 Regularization cost function.
+costL2.m - L2 Regularization cost function.
 Used to add regularization to a cost function.

-costLR - Logistic Regression cost function.
+costLR.m - Logistic Regression cost function.

-costSE - Squared error cost function.
+costSE.m - Squared error cost function.

-costSVM - SVM cost function.
+costSVM.m - SVM cost function.

-minimize - function applies gradient descent to the given cost function.
+minimize.m - function applies gradient descent to the given cost function.

-predictLR - predicts class labels for data given a trained model.
+predictLR.m - predicts class labels for data given a trained model.

-runDigits - script that trains and tests your logistic regression classifier against a subset of the MNIST dataset.
+runDigits.m - script that trains and tests your logistic regression classifier against a subset of the MNIST dataset.

-runLR - script that trains and tests your logistic regression classifier against some dataset.
+runLR.m - script that trains and tests your logistic regression classifier against some dataset.
 If no dataset is given it runs against a randomly generated 2D dataset and plots the decision boundary.

-trainLR - trains the Logistic Regression classifier.
+trainLR.m - trains the Logistic Regression classifier.